 Testing For Elevated PTH During Parathyroid Surgery

-Intraoperative parathyroid hormone (IOPTH) monitoring is a relatively new test that we use to measure the parathyroid hormone level in the bloodstream before we remove the parathyroid adenoma and after we remove the parathyroid adenoma.
+Intraoperative parathyroid hormone (IOPTH) monitoring is a test that we use to measure the parathyroid hormone level in the bloodstream before we remove the parathyroid adenoma and after we remove the parathyroid adenoma.
 If the parathyroid hormone level drops to 50% or more of its initial value within 10 minutes of parathyroid tumor removal, then this confirms the biochemical cure of primary hyperparathyroidism.
 This very specialized test is available at only a few medical centers.

 Can PTH Levels Return to Normal?